NexPlayer/Unity-SDK/unity.md

 ## 20.1.
 Migrating from version 2.1.x to later versions

 The namespaces of the following APIs have been changed.
-Please, make sure to call them corretly.
+Please, make sure to call them correctly.

 | Script (NexPlayer/)                                                         | Previous namespace     | Current namespace |
 |:----------------------------------------------------------------------------|:-----------------------|:------------------|